 Caving under pressure

 Most crossdressers at some time or another do try to stop crossdressing.
 The perceived need to stop is caused by the overwhelming reinforcement by society that crossdressing is wrong, immoral, sick, silly and a number of other negative (and incorrect) assessments.
 Out of frustration and usually a sense of feeling “crazy” a crossdresser may discard or purge all of their feminine clothes, makeup, and accessories.
 For a time, there may be some satisfaction felt in purging – a false sense of resolve in conforming to “normality”.
 After a while, sometimes almost immediately following a purge, many crossdressing men feel a great sense of loss.
-In online transgendered communities, many crossdressers have expressed feeling “naked” and not like themselves after purging.
+In online transgender communities, many crossdressers have expressed feeling “naked” and not like themselves after purging.

 Consequences of my own choices

 I spent most of my life trying to rid myself of the demon I considered crossdressing to be.
 My mother caught me crossdressing in my youth.
 I was scolded, taught it was “wrong”, and began to truly hate myself because it wasn’t only something I felt the need to do, but also something I really enjoyed.
 Convinced I was crazy and worthless, I suffered from low self-esteem, constant guilt, debilitating depression and wanted to die.
 I attempted suicide a number of times, and subsequently ended up in a psychiatric hospital after literally having my life saved in the emergency room.
 It took many years for me to really figure out what this “crazy” crossdressing thing was all about.
 I realized that the demon within me was really just a misunderstood blessing; a gift if you will.
 Rather than hating myself for being this way, I decided to embrace this aspect of my life and found a great sense of happiness and relief in doing so.
 In allowing myself to truly be myself, I finally achieved a sense of peace and calmness where there was once only confusion, self-loathing, and pain.
 The personal price I paid for trying to conform to society’s “gender rules” is substantial.
 Years of my life were needlessly wasted in confusion and depression – time I can never have back.
-I can’t help but wonder how many other crossdressers and transgendered people are still running from their phantom demon – in other words, running from themselves.
+I can’t help but wonder how many other crossdressers and transgender people are still running from their phantom demon – in other words, running from themselves.

 Opinion and belief vs. reality